qzl408011458/MoBLLM/README.md

 Download and unzip the data in the main folder, then finish the data preparation.

 ## Model Training
-This section includes the training of MoBLLM and the deep learning baseline models
+This section includes the training of MoBLLM and the deep learning baseline models.
-### MoBLLM Training
+### MoBLLM Fine-Tuning
+We provide the MoBLLM training realized by LoRA and its several advanced variants including OLoRA, EVA, PiSSA, LoftQ, LoRA+, rsLoRA and QLoRA.
+For example, the MoBLLM is fine tuned by OLoRA method:
+'''
+python llmtrain_olora.py
+'''